-•Planning: In this phase the organization generates long/medium term objectives (3-5 years typically) for specific measures at the business or enterprise level.
-Some of the most common are revenue, market share, and/or profit, however, these measures are not limited to financial performance.
-Understanding the voice of the customer is key to generating long/medium term objectives.
-These objectives are supported by annual strategies, and improvement initiatives.
+•Planning: In this phase, the organization generates long/medium-term objectives (3-5 years typically) for specific measures at the business or enterprise level.
+Some of the most common are revenue, market share, and/or profit; however, these measures are not limited to financial performance.
+Understanding the voice of the customer is key to generating long/medium-term objectives.
+These objectives are supported by annual strategies and improvement initiatives.
 Each initiative is assigned an owner.
 A few key metrics are selected to monitor the progress and success of these improvement priorities.
 In addition, there is a cascading step, called catchball, which leads to engaging all levels within the organization.
 Finally, baseline and targets are agreed upon and the planning phase is completed.

 •Implementation: This phase consists of creating and implementing a plan that will achieve the improvement initiative.
 Here is where the Lean tools start to make their way into the strategic planning process.
 Tools such as Value Stream Mapping will help create action plans.
-I do recommend focusing on quarterly priorities, as opposed to the entire years priorities.
+I do recommend focusing on quarterly priorities, as opposed to the entire year’s priorities.

 •Review: Certain checks and balances are created in order to stay proactive.
-As most of us know, we begin with a plan but things are bound to happen throughout.
-These checks and balances are monthly reviews in which the metrics selected during the planning phase are reported and countermeasures are generated when gaps are identified.
+As most of us know, we begin with a plan, but things are bound to happen throughout.
+These checks and balances are monthly reviews in which the metrics selected during the planning phase are reported, and countermeasures are generated when gaps are identified.
 In addition, implementation updates are provided by the initiative owner.
 Finally, an annual review of the entire process will help in self-reflection and finding ways to improve the process.

 3. Learn from your experiences: Hoshin’s reflection phase helps us engage in a self-discovery of gaps in our execution of Strategic Planning.
-As organizations become better at this process, they gain more control of the future of the business.
+As organizations become better at this process, they gain more control over the future of the business.

-4. Impact your culture: The more clear and transparent we are, the sooner employees understand improvement is not about trying to cut jobs but about growth.
-Employees being key stakeholders will feel a sense of belonging when you include them in the Strategic Planning process.
-Needless to say, this will foster a culture of collaboration.
+4. Impact your culture: The clearer and more transparent we are, the sooner employees understand that improvement is not about trying to cut jobs, but about growth.
+Employees, as key stakeholders, will feel a sense of belonging when you include them in the Strategic Planning process.
+This will foster a culture of collaboration.

-5. Create a Lean-Thinking workforce: As employees learn the tools, and they have visibility to the objectives, they will begin to identify and eliminate problems getting in the way of achieving your improvement initiatives.
+5. Create a Lean-Thinking workforce: As employees learn the tools, and have awareness of the objectives, they will begin to identify and eliminate problems getting in the way of achieving your improvement initiatives.

 Read more related Blogs…